lapatinn/kirjainlaatikko/README.md

 21.03:

 Added dedicated page for movie reviews.
 Each review will redirect to a page according to review id.
 This page will store the actual contents of the review.
 Rearranged some elements on various pages and added return links to various pages.

+24.03:

+Added ability to edit and remove reviews.